vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/reverse-nodes-in-k-group.md

 <p class="paragraph-heading">
 Now that we understand how to reverse singly linked list, this problem becomes fairly simple.
-All we have to do is apply the reverse linked list logic until current element index `i` is not equal to `k` where `k` is number of elements which needs to be reversed in a group.
+All we have to do is apply the reverse linked list logic until current element index <code class="inline">i</code> is not equal to <code class="inline">k</code> where <code class="inline">k</code> is number of elements which needs to be reversed in a group.
 </p>
 <pre>
 <code class="language-java">